neurocline/neurocline.github.io/content/post/2016-04-16-xcode-xcworkspace-and-xcodeproj.markdown

 There's an interesting competing need that Premake satisfies but the Xcode algorithm does not, and that is that if you regenerate a project, it would be nice to have the same GUIDs, so that diffs are minimized (e.g. when checking in to source control).

+2017-06-18 addendum: newer Premakes do not try to preserve GUIDS when regenerating a project.

 Premake uses a simple algorithm that is completely deterministic and relies on "paths" being unique.
 Each element that gets a GUID has a sequence of strings that creates a virtual path, and this path is